 - Apprenticeship: A much more structured system of training than job shadowing, an apprenticeship consists of occupational training and academic instruction.
 It is also typically a more long-term commitment, as apprenticeships often last between two to four years.
 The student is taught by experts in the field and given progressively difficult tasks, building their skillset to the level required to succeed in the given career.

-- Service Learning: This method combines working toward career goals with community service through non-profit, government, or charitable organizations.
+- Service learning: This method combines working toward career goals with community service through nonprofit, government, or charitable organizations.
 Helping your community with important public issues is gratifying and can give learners insight into their career interests and skills.
 While service learning doesn’t typically confer course credits, it often opens the doors to future internships.

 It’s no secret that participating in extracurricular activities is an excellent way of building meaningful career experience and bolstering your resume.
 They strengthen interpersonal skills and can provide relevant work experience.

 For example, those with hearing loss might be more suited to communicate regularly via email than through face-to-face communication.
 Those with chronic health conditions may find that they prefer work that offers flexible schedules and work-from-home policies.

-Here are some of the top career paths for people with disabilities, according to growth statistics from the Bureau of Labor Statistics and research by career advice expert Tony Lee:
+Here are some of the top career paths for people with disabilities, according to growth statistics from the U.S. Bureau of Labor Statistics and research by career advice expert Tony Lee:

-The Americans With Disabilities Act
+The Americans with Disabilities Act

-While the ADA dictates that job applicants have no obligation to disclose their disability (and prohibits employers from asking about it), it may be tactful to do so; if your disability may impact job performance or necessitate accommodations, disclosing your disability would help your employer to understand your needs and abilities.
+While the ADA dictates that job applicants have no obligation to disclose their disability (and prohibits employers from asking about it), it may be tactful to do so.
+If your disability may impact job performance or necessitate accommodations, disclosing your disability would help your employer to understand your needs and abilities.

 The Department of Labor (DOL) has many suggestions regarding when and how to disclose any disabilities you may have.
 You are compelled to disclose your disabilities if you require accommodations to fulfill job duties, and employers are only obligated to provide accommodations if you adequately inform them about the related disability.

-Only disclose your disability on a need-to-know basis; this minimizes the potential for discrimination to play a factor in your employment.
+Only disclose your disability on a need-to-know basis.
+This minimizes the potential for discrimination to play a factor in your employment.

 Regardless of your attempts to disclose the nature of your disability, discrimination can occur.
 If you feel that you’ve been discriminated against due to your disabilities, whether during the application process or while on the job, you should contact the nearest office of the Equal Employment Opportunity Commission (EEOC).
 The EEOC office may suggest mediation, and if the complaint isn’t resolved, they may file a claim against the employer for violating ADA regulations.

-Resources for Job Searching
+Resources for job searching